 Spiral smoked ham with a Honey Baked Ham Glaze!
 Double smoked ham makes the perfect Christmas Dinner Ideas or Easter dinner recipe, along side smoked asparagus.
 You’re left with smoked ham slices, covered in a buttery sugar glaze, without using precious oven space.
 Get out and smoke a ham this holiday season!

-This smoked recipe pairs well with our Smoked Prime Rib (or Oven Baked Prime Rib), Smoked Beef Tenderloin, Smoked Rack of Lamb, Smoked London Broil or Smoked Turkey, if you’re looking to double up on smoked protein options this holiday season.
+This smoked recipe pairs well with our Smoked Prime Rib (or Oven Baked Prime Rib), Smoked Beef Tenderloin, Smoked Rack of Lamb, Smoked London Broil or Smoked Turkey Breast or Smoked Turkey, if you’re looking to double up on smoked protein options this holiday season.

 Honey Baked Ham Glaze